NOAA-EPIC/uifcw2025/Day1/README.md

 If successful, you should see a message similar to the following:

 ```
-Identity added: /Users/<username>/.ssh/id_ed25519_student5 (username@MacBook-Pro.local)
+Identity added: /Users/<username>/.ssh/id_ed25519 (username@MacBook-Pro.local)
 ```

 Now you may access the HPC environment through the bastion host proxy by issuing the command below in the terminal (again replacing `(n)` with your assigned student number):

 ```
-ssh student(n)@137.75.93.46
+ssh student(n)@jump.epic.noaa.gov
 ```

 You should be automatically redirected through the bastion proxy to the controller node of your HPC environment.
-If you run the `ls` command, you will see the Land DA container (`.img`) file, the `inputs` data directory, and a `rocoto` directory.

 ### Instructions for Windows Users